Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-Notice that there is the following subtlety: since taking the Fourier transform doesn't always commute with doing admissible deformations, different connections having the same fission forest in general do not have the same classes of nearby representations, nor the same diagram.
-In the cases where this happens, among all possible wild Riemann surfaces with boundary data having the fission forest of the standard Painlevé Lax representation, we choose one such that its generic representation has minimal rank.
-Making this choice is necessary to allow us to recover several known alternative Lax representations for Painlevé equations and to recover the diagrams for Painlevé equations obtained in \cite{boalch2020diagrams}, all equal or related to affine Dynkin diagrams.
-Other choices would lead to different diagrams, and for each choice all nearby representations could also be explicitly determined, yielding even more abstract Lax representations, typically of higher rank.
+\begin{Remark} Notice that there is the following subtlety: since taking the Fourier transform does not always commute with taking admissible deformations, different connections having the same fission forest in general do not have the same classes of nearby representations, nor the same diagram.
+In the cases where this happens, among all possible wild Riemann surfaces with boundary data having the fission forest of the standard Painlev\'e Lax representation, we choose one such that its generic representation has minimal rank.
+Making this choice is necessary to allow us to recover several known alternative Lax representations for Painlev\'e equations and to recover the diagrams for Painlev\'e equations obtained in \cite{boalch2020diagrams}, all equal or related to affine Dynkin diagrams.
+Other choices would lead to different diagrams (typically with more vertices), and for each choice all nearby representations could also be explicitly determined, yielding even more abstract Lax representations, typically of higher rank. \end{Remark}

-To draw the fission forests and the generic fission tree, we follow the conventions of \cite{boalch2022twisted}.
-The root of the trees is indicated by a black square vertex and the heights of vertices of the trees are indicated to the left of the figure.
-In \cite{boalch2022twisted} it was necessary to introduce different types of vertices, represented by different colors (black or white): we haven't recalled the corresponding definitions here since this distinction doesn't play a role for our present purposes, but will still represent the vertices with their right colours for the sake of consistency.
-The multiplicity of the leaves (i.e. the rank the corresponding conjugacy classes) is equal to 1 unless indicated otherwise.
+To draw a fission tree $(\mathcal T,\mathbb V,\mathbb A,\mathbb L, h,n)$, we follow the conventions of \cite{boalch2025twisted}.
+The heights of vertices of the trees are indicated to the left of the figures.
+The different types of (nonempty) vertices are indicated by different colours: the \emph{mandatory} vertices, i.e., the elements of $\mathbb L$, are drawn in black.
+The \emph{inconsequential} vertices, i.e., the elements of $\mathbb A\smallsetminus \mathbb L$, are drawn in white.
+Concretely, a black vertex means that in an irregular class with fission tree $\mathcal T$ the corresponding coefficient is not allowed to vanish (hence the name mandatory), while a white vertex means that the coefficient is allowed to vanish.
+Unless otherwise specified, the multiplicity of the leaves in a fission tree is equal to 1.

+In \cite{boalch2025twisted}, fission trees were first defined with an infinite trunk, then suitable truncations of the tree were introduced (see Section~3.5 there) so as to obtain rooted trees with a finite number of vertices: if $\Theta$ is an irregular class, the root of the truncated tree is defined as the (unique) point of the trunk with height $\lfloor \operatorname{Katz}(\Theta)+1\rfloor$.

+Here, we will also draw truncated fission trees, and our convention for the height of the root is consistent with loc.\ cit., as follows.
+If $\mathcal F$ is the fission datum of some irregular class, we define its \textit{minimal Poincar\'e--Katz rank} as